Who Is Anthony Weiner?

 Anthony Weiner was born in Brooklyn, New York, in 1964.
 Weiner launched his political career in 1991, when he won a seat on the City Council in New York.
 In 1998, he captured a seat in the U.S. House of Representatives, where he served for 13 years before a sexting scandal forced him to resign.
+In May 2017, Weiner pleaded guilty to sexting with a 15-year-old high school student, and five months later he was sentenced to 21 months in prison for his crime.

 Anthony David Weiner was born on September 4, 1964, in Brooklyn, New York.
 Raised largely middle-class, Weiner, the son of a public school teacher, graduated from Brooklyn Technical High School in 1981 and subsequently enrolled at SUNY Plattsburgh.
 While he initially dreamed of becoming a weatherman, Weiner changed course early on and earned a political science degree in 1985.